Mansfield: Ancient markets

-Mansfield is a market town with a 700-year-old market tradition; a royal charter was issued in 1227.
+Mansfield is a market town with a 700-year-old tradition; a royal charter was issued in 1227.
 The present market square was created after demolition under the Mansfield Improvement Act 1823(4 Geo.
 4. c. xcii).
 In the centre is the Bentinck Memorial, built in 1849, which commemorates Lord George Bentinck (1802–1848), son of the William Bentinck, 4th Duke of Portland, a local landowner.